 Back when people took typing classes on an IBM Selectric, teachers told students to hit the space bar twice between sentences.
-Then word processing software came along 30 years ago and eliminated the need for this.
+Then word processing software came along nearly 40 years ago and eliminated the need for this.
 When’s the last time you saw two spaces between sentences in anything you read on the web besides a bad blog?
 Please stop.
 (You also don’t need to double-space an article you send to most editors either, but some still do print them out to edit, so I won’t tell you to stop doing that, even though it’s antiquated.)

 2) Putting trademark signs into an article, story, or blog post.